efsiul/inventory_backend_flask/README.md

 The following tools are required to test the project:
     - Have Docker installed
     - Have Docker-compose installed
-    - Have Postman or another tool installed to verify enpoints

 ## Architecture: The application has a layered architecture.
 They are